cloudfoundry-attic/cf-abacus/lib/utils/dbclient/README.md

-dbclient
+abacus-dbclient
 ===

-Small utility that provides a subset of the PouchDB API over a set of DB partitions
+Subset of the PouchDB API that distributes DB operations over a set of DB partitions.

-Usage
----

-See the module's test for for how to use it.